CRxVision

 Digital radiography using storage phosphor plates is known as “Computed Radiography” or CR for short.
 This “filmless” technique is an alternative for the use of medium to coarse-grain X-ray films.
-In addition to having an extremely wide dynamic range compared to conventional film, CR- technique is much more sensitive to radiation, thus requiring a lower dose, see figures 6-16 and 13-16.
+In addition to having an extremely wide dynamic range compared to conventional film, CR- technique is much more sensitive to radiation, thus requiring a lower dose, see figures 6-16.
 This results in shorter exposure times and a reduced safety area.
 CR is a two step process.
 The image is not formed directly, but through an intermediate phase as is the case with conventional X-ray films.
 Instead of storing the latent image in silverhalide crystals and developing it chemically, the latent image with CR is stored (the intermediate phase) in a radiation sensitive phosphor layer.
 The image information is, elsewhere and later, converted into light in the CR-scanner by laser stimulation and only then transformed into a digital image.
 The phosphor layer consisting of fine grains has been applied to a flexible, transparent carrier and been provided with a protective coating.
 An additional laminate layer mainly determines the mechanical properties such as flexibility which is, however, not as flexible as that of an X-ray film.
 Figure 2-16 shows the layered structure of this type of plate, which is generally called an imaging plate or sometimes wrongly called imaging screen.
 Note: Screens in the world of NDT, made of lead or another metal, are used to intensify the effect of incident radiation or to reduce the effect of (scattered) radiation.

 As a result of incident X-ray or gamma-ray radiation on the storage phosphor, part of its electrons are excited and trapped in a semi-stable, higher-energy state.
 This creates the latent image.
 These trapped electrons can be released again by laser beam energy, causing visible light to be emitted, which can then be captured by a PMT (Photo-Multiplier Tube).
 The wavelength of the laser beam and that of the visible light generated are of course different to separate the two from each other.

 Scanning (development) of the latent image is performed by a laser-scanning device, containing the PMT and its electronics, which digitizes the analogue light signal that is generated.
 This process takes place in the phosphor scanner, or so called “CR-scanner”.
 There are various types of scanners.
 In the most professional scanners, all that needs to be done is to insert a cassette in the input tray and the machine automatically completes the processing cycle.
 When this process is completed including erasing the latent image the cassette is released from the CR-scanner and ready for re-use.
-Figure 3-16 shows a typical tower type - mansize - automated scanner.

 In smaller and portable desk-top scanner models intended for use at remote locations e.g on offshore platforms, the CR imaging plate is manually removed from the cassette and inserted into the scanner, which slightly increases the risk of the plates being damaged.
-To this end the cassette can be opened, as shown in figure 4-16.

 The plate is scanned in a linear pattern identical to the formation of a TV-image.
 Depending on the line distance selected, typically 50 or 100 micron, scanning speed is 5 to 10 mm per second.
-This is similar to the speed for digitisation of a radiograph.
+This is similar to the speed for digitization of a radiograph.
 In the scanner, the latent image is not only read but also subsequently erased (reset), and therefore the CR-imaging plate is immediately available for the next exposure.

 The somewhat flexible CR-cassette can be re-used many times ( > 1000 times), provided it is handled with care.
 Cassettes are available with or without lead screens.